Rashid al-Shakir Sahib al-Taba'a: Prime minister

 After the death of Hussein II in 1835, Shakir Sahib al-Taba'a began to cultivate a strong influence on his successor and younger brother Mustafa Bey who retained him as Grand vizier, but removed him from his position as Keeper of the Seals.
 Shakir Sahib at-Taba'a pushed the Bey to carry out many bold but very unpopular reforms, such as general conscription from the population of large towns.

 Protests eventually dissuaded the Bey from continuing these reformes, but Shakir Sahib al-Taba'a's role as minister did not end, due to his great power and influence at court.
 Moreover, Shakir Sahib al-Taba'a maintained a policy of rapprochement with the Ottoman government in order to counter the growing power of European merchants who were under the protection of the French and English consuls.
 His reforming spirit and authoritarianism had a powerful influence on the Bey's son, the future Ahmed I Bey.
-Once in power he revived the reforms of Shakir Sahib al-Taba'a, especially in the realm of military affairs.
+Once in power, he revived the reforms of Shakir Sahib al-Taba'a, especially in the realm of military affairs.

 During the olive oil crisis during the winter of 1833/1834, he repressed a revolt at Kairouan in violation of the holy city's traditional right of asylum and imposed a fine of more than 500,000 rial.
 Another agricultural crisis of less moment arose at Bizerte in 1837, he once more repressed the revolt of a population squeezed by the weight of taxes.

 Assassination

 Mustafa Bey, whose suspicions were encouraged by his entourage and especially by the French consul, decided to execute him.
 Shakir Sahib al-Taba'a was strangled in the corridor of Le Bardo palace on 11 September 1837, as he went to meet the Bey.
 A telling sign is that he was assassinated during a visit to Le Bardo by the French consul and the admiral Lalande on a special mission to Tunis.
-Shakir Sahib al-Taba'a was immediately replaced by Mustafa Sahib at-Taba'a, the oldest minister, although it was Mustapha Khaznadar who became the dominant personage at court.
+Shakir Sahib al-Taba'a was almost immediately replaced by Mustapha Saheb Ettabaa, the oldest minister, although it was Mustapha Khaznadar who became the dominant personage at court.